Red Bottlebrush Hydrosol – Melaleuca citrinus

 Instructions

-The Red Bottlebrush bush is in the same family as Eucalyptus and Tea Tree (Myrtle family or Myrtaceae), this species smells very close to eucalyptus but it is a Tea tree.
+The Red Bottlebrush bush is in the same family as Eucalyptus and Tea Tree (Myrtle family or Myrtaceae), this species smells like a lemony soft eucalyptus but it is a Tea tree.

 Photo by Bobbi Misiti